yusefmosiah/choir-scales/README.md

 Incentive Alignment

-The Proof of Intersubjective Content Quality relies heavily on aligning incentives to promote high-quality content and responsible curation:
+The Proof of Text relies heavily on aligning incentives to promote high-quality content and responsible curation:

 Content Creators and Citing Authors: Earn tokens for their contributions, encouraging original and well-referenced content.